trajber/routraverse/README.md

 routraverse
 ===========

-A simple FS traversal with goroutines
+A simple filesystem traversal with goroutines